Prashanna-Raj-Pandit/User-Level-Threads-management/README.md

 - uthreads.h-Contains the blueprint for the thread structure.
 - uthreads.c-Implements both the Round Robin scheduler and the Lottery Scheduler.
 - Makefile-to make executable of files

-The graphs generated in this project are created using Matplotlib in Python.
-Here is the link to the GitHub repository:LINK

 The project uses a custom setTimer() function, which generates signals to the scheduler handler when the timer triggers.
 Its implementation is explained in detail in section 2.
 Two types of threads